chandantiwari/mindmeld/README.txt

 type given their base astrological data.
 This, if can be done, would prove a pseudoscience - science connection.
-On ~400 records with 4% random test split we are able to get 60% AUC on the test set, for predicting top two MBTI functions (Ne,Ti,etc) for a person.
+On ~400 records with 4% random test split we are able to get 60% AUC on the test set, for predicting top two MBTI functions (Ne,Ti,etc) for a person (the top two functions of a person is 1-hot encoded in the data file, INTP for example has both Ti and Ne as 1).
 These results are promising.
 More data would definitely make a positive difference.

-One example uses Gradient Boosted Reg Trees, for this download the Github project xgboost.
-Code will be assumed to reside under
-$HOME/Downloads.

 All data files required for ML are under 'data' folder.
 If you want to recreate the main file, simply rerun mineprep.py.